mattlianje/etl4s/README.md

 ```

 #### Validate[T]
-etl4s includes a lightweight validation system that helps you enforce business rules with clear error reporting.
+etl4s includes a powerful, lightweight validation system that helps you enforce business rules with clear error reporting.
 The `Validate` type lets you stack checks and automatically accumulates lists of errors.

 | Component | Description |